in2code-de/publications/readme.md

 # publications is an TYPO3 extension to list academic publications

-Inspired by the outdated bib extension in TYPO3
+Inspired by the - meanwhile outdated - TYPO3 bib extension

 ## Introduction